DaRoller1/Nitrox-Cracked/README.md

 # NitroxCrack
 That's Nitrox Cracked.
-Enjoy the experience of nitrox for free. -WhiteRoseOfTheSea🌹
+Enjoy the experience of nitrox for free.
+Link for the tutorial (video): https://vimeo.com/812955159 -WhiteRoseOfTheSea🌹